prajwalDU/Hotel-Booking-analysis/README.md

 * Average nights spent by visitors: 3
 * Most visitors are from these countries: Portugal, Britain, France, Spain and Germany.
 * Total Special requests and the revenue depends more on total members arrived.

+**In this project, we also analysed the factors affecting the hotel bookings which may be useful to predict the future bookings, cancellations and number of special requests.**